cryptape/ckb-script-templates/README.md

 Ready-to-use templates have been put together for different use cases:

 * `contract`: default contract template you should use if no special requirements are neeeded.
-* `atomics-contract`: a contract template that supports atomic builtins without requiring RISC-V A extension.
-This template allows you to use `log`, `bytes` crate or other code that might deal with atomics.
 * `stack-reorder-contract`: a contract template that adjusts memory layout so stack lives at lower address, and heap lives at higher address.
 This way a program would explicitly signal errors when stack space is fully use.
 * `c-wrapper-crate`: a crate template that shows how to glue C code in a Rust crate for CKB's contract usage.
 * `x64-simulator-crate`: a crate template that contains Rust-only code, but usees [ckb-x64-simulator](https://github.com/nervosnetwork/ckb-x64-simulator) for tests.

+There are also deprecated templates kept for historical reasons.

+* `atomics-contract`: a contract template that supports atomic builtins without requiring RISC-V A extension.
+This template allows you to use `log`, `bytes` crate or other code that might deal with atomics.
+Note that starting from ckb-std v0.16.0, atomic builtins are provided in ckb-std by default.
+For Rust based scripts, relying the builtin implementation in ckb-std might be better and more smooth idea.
+We are still keeping this template for now as a hint for a C based solution.
+It might be removed in future versions.

 Certain template might require external modules to be available, for example: